By Andrew Ellis

 Depending on when you get done with your ride, you can always head on over to Two Scoops for some great ice cream.
 It’s a very comfortable place with everything from ice cream in a cone to sundaes.
 It even has a small candy section that brings to mind the big candy stores many small towns used to have.

 The main event in Anoka happens each October

-Known as the the Halloween Capital of the World, the city bring out all the stops with everything from a largest pumpkin contest to a scavenger hunt.
+Known as the Halloween Capital of the World, the city brings out all the stops with everything from the largest pumpkin contest to a scavenger hunt.
 There are also two main parades: Light Up the Night and the Grand Parade that takes place before Halloween.

 So come and discovering Anoka’s history, food, and bike-friendly attributes for your #nextbikeadventure in the Twin Cities Gateway.